amariliscamargo/AulaGit/README.md

 E enviei os arquivos para o repositório AulaGit no github ;)

 E por fim adicionei o arquivo README.md e digitei essas instruções nele!

+  * A corollary that does not need to be ordered.
+    * This is indented four spaces, because it's two spaces further than the item above.
+    * You might want to consider making a new list.